Rest area: Asia

-In Thailand and Vietnam, bus travel is common, and long-distance bus rides typically include stops at rest areas designed for bus passengers.
+In Thailand and Vietnam, bus travel is common; long-distance bus rides typically include stops at rest areas designed for bus passengers.
 These rest stops typically have a small restaurant as well as a small store for buying food.
 Some have proper restrooms and even souvenir shops.

 Japan

 In Japan, there are two grades of rest areas on Japan's tolled expressways.
 These are part of the expressway system, allowing a person to stop without exiting the expressway, as exiting and reentering the tollway would lead to a higher overall toll for the trip.
-They are modeled and named after the "Motorway Services" offered in Britain.
+They are modeled and named after the motorway service stations in the United Kingdom.

-The larger rest area is called a "Service Area", or an SA.
-SAs are usually very large facilities with parking for hundreds of cars and many buses - offering toilets, smoking areas, convenience stores, pet relief areas, restaurants, regional souvenir shops, a gas station, and sometimes even tourist attractions, such as a Ferris wheel or a view of a famous location.
+The larger type of rest area is called a service area, abbreviated SA.
+SAs are usually very large facilities with parking for hundreds of cars and many buses—offering toilets, smoking areas, convenience stores, pet relief areas, restaurants, regional souvenir shops, a filling station, and sometimes even tourist attractions, such as a ferris wheel or a view of a famous location.
 They are usually spaced about one hour apart on the system, and often a planned stop for tour buses.
-Two Service Areas also have a motel.
-The other grade of rest stop is a "Parking Area", or a PA.
+Two service areas also have a motel.
+The other grade of rest stop is a parking area", or a PA.
 PAs are much smaller, and spaced roughly 20 minutes apart on the system.
-Besides a small parking lot, toilets and drink vending machines are the only consistent amenities offered, while some larger parking areas have small shops, local goods, and occasionally a gas station - but are much smaller than their larger Service Area counterparts.
+Besides a small parking lot, toilets and drink vending machines are the only consistent amenities offered, while some larger parking areas have small shops, local goods, and occasionally a filling station—but are much smaller than their larger service area counterparts.

-Since 1990s, many Japanese towns also established "Roadside stations" along highway and trunk route.
-In addition to conventional functions of service area, most of them also provide shops and restaurants dedicated to local culture and local produce, and a number of them would also feature information center, community hall, leisure facilities including hot springs and parks and such, and other features unique to individual stations.
+Since the 1990s, many Japanese towns have also established roadside stations along highway and trunk routes.
+In addition to the conventional aspects of service areas, most also provide shops and restaurants dedicated to local culture and local produce, and a number of them also feature information centers, community halls, leisure facilities including hot springs and parks, and other features unique to individual stations.
 There are now over a thousand across Japan.

-In the past, there were shukuba (stage stations) which serve as resting place for people travelling along traditional routes in Japan by horse or foot before modern transportation vehicles are introduced into Japan.
+In the past, there were shukuba (stage stations) which served as resting places for people travelling along traditional routes by horse or foot before modern transportation was introduced to Japan.